remlapmot/rmd-questions-and-answers/README.md

-# R Markdown document containing questions and answers
+# R Markdown document containing questions and solutions

 See the Rmd file for comments.